 We support children's emotional well being

-For children identified with additional needs, Mrs Amos our Family Support Worker supported by Mrs McMahon provide work in a group basis or one to one basis.
-The work provides is caried and can be help to support with attachment issues, behavourial support, confidence building, anxiety and self esteem.
-Mrs McMahon and Mrs Amos also complete the program "Circle of Friends" if SENCO feels this is needed.
+For children identified with additional needs, Miss Kerr our Inclusion Manager/Parent Support Advisor provides work in a group basis or one to one basis.
+The work provided is varied and can be help to support with attachment issues, behavourial support, confidence building, anxiety and self esteem.
+Miss Kerr may also complete the program "Circle of Friends" if SENCO feels this is needed.

 We support children with medical needs

 The school nurse visits school to meet with SENCO and discuss any issues that have arisen in school that they can offer support with, the school nursery also carries out checks with children (height and weigh and hearing) and to provide advice and training to staff (inhaler and epi-pen training).
 Every class has a medical bag which contains the children in that classes inhalers and information regarding the administration of these, other medicines are stored safely in the school office when a consent form has been filled in by a parent

 We work in partnership with other agencies to ensure we support all children with additional needs.
 We have planned meeting twice annually with an Educational Psychologist who has been assigned to our school.

 We support speech and language development and children with ASD

 For children with specific speech difficulties we are enable to refer children to Doncaster's Speech and Language Therapy Department and we work closely with speech and language therapist to support these children.
 We also receive support from the ASCETs team which, with parental consent, observe children and support teachers and LSAs in providing a specifically differentiated curriculum.

 We support children with physical needs

 For children will physical needs we are able to refer children to Doncaster's Physiotherapists and Occupational Therapists.
 These professional visit school and provide specific advice and guidance for target children.
 Teachers and Teaching assistants follow up any recommendations by providing specific interventions to children for handwriting or fine motor skills either individually or in small groups.